Ladder Accident Claim

 Introduction

-Falls from height remain the most likely cause of death in the workplace and one of the main causes of serious injury.
+Falls from height remain the most likely cause of death in the workplace and one of the main causes of serious injury and fatal injury claims.
 By 2006 the problem had become so great that the government introduced new regulations to improve worker safety.

 Use of ladders in the workplace